Find out what makes us such a unique institution and discover the vibrant student life that is at the heart of our community.

 The results of the Research Excellence Framework (REF) 2021 have revealed that St George’s, University of London has ranked joint 8th in the country for research impact out of 129 institutions.

 Making research open access so that it can be read, re-used and built upon is seen as a key part of the research lifecycle by many funders.
 These pages explain key terms used in open access and provides access to the forms for St George’s, University of London researchers to use when claiming open access fees.

 Making research open access so that it can be read, re-used and built upon is seen as a key part of the research lifecycle by many funders.

 This page gives information on publishing options and discounts available to St George's researchers.

 The open access policy for REF 2021 states that to be eligible for submission, journal articles and conference proceedings with an ISSN must be open access.

-RCUK have an open access policy and makes funds available to pay open access publication charges.
+UKRI (research councils) has an open access policy and makes funds available to pay open access publication charges.

 Peer-reviewed outputs from projects funded by EU Horizon 2020 (H2020) grants must be made open access.

 The National Institute for Health Research (NIHR) has had an open access policy since 2006.